Best Bottle Washers & Sterilizers of 2025, Tested & Reviewed

 If you're looking for a cheap bottle sterilizer system, this is definitely a good place to start!
 Rather than taking up space on your counter and running through a long electric steam sterilization process, this Munchkin microwave steam sterilizer system is much simpler.
 As the only model using microwave sterilizing on our list, it's quite simple: all you do is fill the base with 7 ounces of water, put in the basket and fill it with your bottles and other items to be steamed, put the lid on, and pop it in the microwave for 2 to 6 minutes (depending on how powerful your microwave is).
 As a general rule, most microwaves (850-1000 watts) will require 4 minutes, but if you're using a smaller and weaker microwave (500-800 watts) then it will take 6 minutes, and a more powerful microwave (1100-1850 watts) will take about 2 minutes.
 In our home microwave, we simply put it on for 5 minutes and it worked pretty well every time.
 We couldn't use our internal thermometer with this unit to test the temperature, since it probably would have exploded in the microwave or something terrible!
 But it looked pretty darn steamy and hot in there.
 In fact, when it was done we couldn't really pull it out of the microwave without using pot holders, so it was definitely getting super hot.
 It includes tongs to help you pick up the hot items, but it does not include a measuring cup for the water (7 ounces).
 A couple of good things about this microwave baby bottle sterilizer: you don't need to use distilled water, it fits even the tallest Dr. Brown's bottles if you tilt them on their sides, and you can fit a bunch of other stuff in along with 4 bottles.
 And did we mention that it's not yet another kitchen counter appliance to take up counter space!?
 That's definitely an added bonus, along with the super approachable price of less than $20.

-Once the pandemic hit, ultraviolet sterilizers became very popular and difficult to find, and they proved effective for sterilizing equipment at medical and research institutions worldwide.
-The Munchkin Portable UV Sterilizer and Sanitizer take some of that ultraviolet (UV) power and pack it into a super compact system that is the perfect size for sterilizing pacifiers, baby bottle nipples, personal hygiene products, and little toys.
-We were able to test out this particular model at a local daycare center that uses it to sterilize pacifiers after they fall on the floor: they rinse them off and put them into the sterilizer for 60 seconds, and then pop them back into the baby's mouth!
+Ultraviolet sterilizers became very popular and difficult to find during the pandemic, and they proved effective for sterilizing equipment at medical and research institutions worldwide.
+The Munchkin Portable UV Sterilizer and Sanitizer takes some of that ultraviolet (UV) power and packs it into a super compact system that is the perfect size for sterilizing pacifiers, baby bottle nipples, personal hygiene products, and little toys.
+We were able to test out this particular model at a local daycare center that uses it to sterilize pacifiers after they fall on the floor: they rinse them off, put them into the sterilizer for 60 seconds, and then pop them back into the baby's mouth!
 It all seemed a bit too simple, so we had to give it a shot ourselves and test it using the Quantadose Rapid UVGI test strips to see whether it lived up to its claims.

 This Munchkin UV sterilizer is super portable and easy to use.
 It takes three AA batteries or uses a backup USB cord if you don't have batteries on hand.
 You can use a typical phone wall charger if needed, though that would be sold separately.
 We loved the concept of this mini UV sterilizer because it's super simple: pop open the cover, place the item(s) inside the chamber, close the lid, and turn it on!
 The process takes about 60 seconds.
 The manufacturer says the LED bulbs emit UV 260-280nm, which falls squarely into the UV-C range.
 To test this claim, we used Quantadose Rapid UVGI test strips.
 We placed the strips into the bottom of the chamber and powered it on.
 After the 60 seconds elapsed, we removed the strips and checked them - according to the Quantadose strips, the device was emitting UV in the UV-A and UV-B range, but it wasn't detectable in the UV-C range.
 That doesn't necessarily mean it wasn't actually emitting UV-C, but perhaps it wasn't at ample intensity and duration to trigger the strips.
 Either way, the result was a little concerning.
 We do want to trust Munchkin that the device is indeed effective, but these results were less than compelling.
 Overall, we do love the portability, efficiency, price, and ease of use.
 We just need more evidence that it's effectively sterilizing and sanitizing, as claimed.
 Also recommended by our friends at Babylist, you can check out the Munchkin Portable UV Sterilizer here.